shavaine/shavaine/README.md

 # Welcome to My GitHub!

 A passionate developer who enjoys learning about new technologies and creating engaging experiences on the web.
 I believe in using the latest technologies to create innovative and efficient solutions for various projects.
-With a strong foundation in Web Developement and a keen eye for detail, I strive to deliver high-quality web applications that make a difference.
+With a strong foundation in Software Developement and a keen eye for detail, I strive to deliver high-quality applications that make a difference.

+## To Note

+Currently doing a deep dive into C# and the .NET ecosystem

 ## My Technology Stack 🧰

+- **C#:** My programming language of choice.
+Its strong typing system and extensive standard library provide a solid foundation for building robust and maintainable applications.
+With C#, I can catch errors at compile-time, leading to more reliable code and smoother development workflows.

 - **Typescript:** I am a firm believer in the power of Typescript.
 Its strong typing system and advanced tooling help me catch bugs early in the development process, resulting in more robust and maintainable code.